mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 <Entry Text="{Binding Password}"/>
 ```

-Provided we have configured the views binding context correctly, the [Xaml analyser](/xamarin-forms/analysis.md) recognises this is a runtime bug and marks it:
+Provided we have configured the views binding context correctly, the XAML analyser recognises this is a runtime bug and marks it:

 ![](/img/tutorials/implementing-view-models/missing-binding.png)

-MFractor encourages a **Xaml first** workflow; you write out bindings in Xaml and then generate the implementation on the view model.
+MFractor encourages a **XAML first** workflow; you write out bindings in XAML and then generate the implementation on the view model.

 This is a big change to existing workflows.
-Previously, we coded these properties by hand and wire them up manually in the Xaml; an approach both time-consuming and error prone.
+Previously, we coded these properties by hand and wire them up manually in the XAML; an approach both time-consuming and error prone.
 You have to remember property names, property types, control types and then you need to write this all out by hand!

 Using binding generation we can *literally* eliminate minutes of work and hundreds of keystrokes in a few clicks.